chainspace/docs/content/90-application-development-patterns.md

 ---
 weight: 90
-title: Application Development Patterns
+title: Dev Patterns
 ---

-# Application Development Patterns
+# Dev Patterns

 TODO: it's like a combination of event-sourcing and CQRS styles.